ACT-D: High Level Business Actions on Nature

 ACT-D guides businesses through the various tools, frameworks and initiatives available in the market to support them in assessing their relationships with nature, committing to action and target setting, transforming their practices and disclosing nature-related information.

 ACT-D stands for Assess, Commit, Transform and Disclose.
-It builds on existing action frameworks and guidance, including the Natural Capital Protocol, Science Based Targets for Nature’s Initial Guidance for Business, World Business Council for Sustainable Development (WBCSD) Building Blocks For ‘What Nature Positive Means For Business’, Business for Nature’s Steps To Becoming Nature Positive, Task Force for Nature Related Disclosures (TNFD) Beta Framework.
+It builds on existing action frameworks and guidance, including the Natural Capital Protocol, Science Based Targets for Nature’s Initial Guidance for Business, World Business Council for Sustainable Development (WBCSD) Building Blocks For ‘What Nature Positive Means For Business’, Business for Nature’s ‘How Business and Finance Can Contribute to a Nature Positive Future Now‘, Task Force for Nature Related Disclosures (TNFD) Beta Framework.

 The ACT-D high-level actions on nature were supported by over 330 companies through the #MakeItMandatory campaign.
 These companies committed to playing their part in tackling nature loss through actions such as assessing impacts and dependencies on nature, disclosing material nature-related information, committing publicly to avoid and reduce negative impacts and transforming business strategies and models to restore and regenerate nature.